ABOUT CALDERDALE CHILD AND ADOLESCENT MENTAL HEALTH SERVICES (CAMHS)

 Tier 3 CAMHS are able to work with children & young people where there are signs and symptoms suggestive of the following:

-- Autistic Spectrum Disorders in school aged children (diagnosis & treatment)
+• Autistic Spectrum Disorders in school aged children (assessment and diagnosis)

 Factors such as level of parental/carers concern, level of distress in the child, how long the problem has been going on, and known risk and/or resilience factors will all be taken into account.